5-year fixed mortgage rates in Canada

 There are pros and cons to choosing a 5-year fixed mortgage rate, and we’ll walk you through each below.
 Some of the pros of a 5-year fixed mortgage are:

 - Risk protection: For buyers who are risk-averse; a fixed rate mortgage enables you to “set it and forget it” - your rate, and therefore mortgage payment, is locked in and will not fluctuate with changes in bond yields.
 This allows you to budget with greater accuracy and offers you stability for the duration of your term.
-Moreover, in recent years, Canadians have enjoyed access to some of the best fixed rates available in decades, although fixed rates have started to climb again since October of 2021.
+Moreover, in recent years, Canadians enjoyed access to some of the best fixed rates available in decades, although fixed rates started to climb again in October of 2021.
 Since then, high inflation, global banking instability, an incredibly tight job market and other factors have all pushed bond yields up, and with them, fixed mortgage rates.
 Today’s fixed rates are now higher than they have been since back in 2009.

 - Competitive rates: The 5-year term is historically the most popular option, and the one that lenders often encourage you to opt for.
 The length of this term is a good “middle of the road” choice for home buyers.
 Because it’s such a competitive, popular rate term, lenders often get the most aggressive when pricing these terms.